 It was amazing to hear them talk about how important sponsorship was to them and see how much of a difference our sponsors make in their lives,” said Shelley.

 Visiting Navajo Nation

-“Our Director of U.S. Programs, Renee Kube, and I visited Hanaa Dli Community School/Huerfano Dorm together early in the late fall of 2019,” explained U.S. Project Specialist, Shelley Oxenham.
+“Our Director of U.S. Programs, Renée Kube, and I visited Hanaa Dli Community School and Dormitory together early in the late fall of 2019,” explained U.S. Project Specialist, Shelley Oxenham.

 “We met with our then-new coordinator, Steven, for a brief meeting before visiting with all of the dorm students.
 Steven is the home’s living specialist in the dormitory.
 He said that many of the kids are dealing with a lot of trauma, and he believes our sponsorship program offers a form of stability to them.”

 “He is hoping that the benefits of having a sponsor will influence the parents’ decision to keep the students at the dorm where they can get consistent care.
 Children Incorporated helps provide the students with school clothes, dorm supplies, and educational supplies,” said Shelley.

 “We asked if there are things needed above and beyond sponsorship, and he said they could use more computers, tablets, and art supplies for the dorm.
 Our Hope In Action Fund exists for just that reason, and we were happy to suggest he apply for funds so we could purchase these items for our sponsored children.
 Steven did just that, and since the visit, Children Incorporated has been able to provide Hope In Action funding to purchase computer tablets, hygiene items, school supplies and warm clothing for children at the dorm.”